darleigh/usage/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+description: "The HIG contains guidance and best practices that can help you design a great experience for any platform."
 permalink: /
 ---
-# Fcus on writing good documentation

 # Human Interface Guideline
 {: .fs-9 }

-The HIG contains guidance and best practices that can help you design a great experience for any Apple platform.Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Page
+The HIG contains guidance and best practices that can help you design a great experience for any platform.
 {: .fs-6 .fw-300 }

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
-[View it on GitHub][Just the Docs repo]{: .btn .fs-5 .mb-4 .mb-md-0 }
+[Follow me][Darleigh Portfolio]{: .btn .fs-5 .mb-4 .mb-md-0 }

 ---